No Friendlies in Sight

 Why haven't she ever tried climbing in her birth form?
 Maybe because transforming into a monkey was so easy?

 Some effort and two near slips later, Shantae cautiously peeked over the edge.
-Instead of a single castle, or a town, as she expected, there were several separate towers blocking sorts of gorges cutting through a serrated mesa.
+Instead of a single castle, or a town, as she expected, there were several separate squat towers blocking sorts of gorges cutting through a serrated mesa.
 The castle was further ahead, still unreachable, surrounded by another wall with huge bonfires burning on top of its towers.

-Deciding to scout the general layout first, she went left, along the edge of the mesa.
+Deciding to scout the general layout first, she went left, along the edge of the plateau.
 This way she could just jump off the cliff to get out of sight fast and land safely on some ledge below.

 And against this bottomless darkness a lone round tower loomed, its proportions titanic, the merlons of its embattled crown the size of buildings.
-It was growing of a rock protrusion, like a lone crag rising from the darkness a small distance away from the rest of the rock wall.
+It was growing out of a rock protrusion, like a lone crag rising from the darkness a small distance away from the rest of the rock wall.
 The scale was dazzling.
 There was a central structure on its top, probably the size of Sultana's palace's central tower, with wide cylindrical roof and some huge spikes protruding out of it horizontally.

 Its shape humanoid, at least what was visible above the wall, from the waist up, its flat head bearing huge horns, its flesh all grotesquely bulging muscles, its forearms immense rectangular cannons.